Family Law Service – Advocate Muhammad Abduroaf – Finding the best lawyer for you.

 TIP: Be as vocal as possible.
 Do not expect the Court to be understanding of your case or be on your side.
 It is your duty to explain your case and provide the Court with all the relevant information they require for them to make a fair decision.

-Once the Vanderbijlpark Children’s Court has enough information to make a final decision, it will do so.
+Once the Stellenbosch Children’s Court has enough information to make a final decision, it will do so.
 Depending on the facts of the matter, that could either be making a Parenting Plan, an Order of the Court or a final care and contact Order.
 The Court may even make further interim orders, where the parties are to return to Court after a few months, or a year later.

 TIP: Do not agree to something just because the social worker, a lawyer, or the Court suggest it.
 You need to be happy with what is decided.